Government guidelines state that we should drink no more than 14 units of alcohol per week.

 - You already have a liver disease such as hepatitis.
 You need a healthy liver for your body to get the benefit of HIV drugs.

 - Your CD4 count is low (ie, you have a weakened immune system).
 If you’re not on HIV medication, heavy drinking could weaken your immune system further and slow your recovery from infections.

 - You have high levels of fats in your blood, a potential side effect of some HIV drugs.

-According to a 2014 study, if you have HIV, are on treatment and smoke, your risk of death is doubled.
+According to research, if you have HIV, are on treatment and smoke, your risk of death is doubled.

 On the other hand, non-smokers with HIV who are doing well on treatment can expect to have a normal lifespan.

-Another study from Denmark has recently reported that the rate of heart attacks among smokers with HIV is three times higher than that of HIV negative smokers.
+Another study from Denmark reported that the rate of heart attacks among smokers with HIV is three times higher than that of HIV negative smokers.

 Smoking rates are higher among people living with HIV.
 HIV itself causes changes to cholesterol, which can cause or worsen cardiovascular disease.
 In addition, certain antiretroviral drugs also have a negative effect on cholesterol and lipids.
 If you add smoking to the mix, the risks are greater.

 Your local NHS service will provide help to stop smoking, such as nicotine replacement therapy or group support.
 Smokefree is an NHS website with lots of advice and information about quitting.
 You can call their helpline on 0300 123 1044.

 Using e-cigarettes (vaping) could be an option for you.
 The NHS has advice about how vaping can help you quit for good.